DanHerman212/vertex-ai-timeseries/README.md

 # ML Pipelines for Time Series Forecasting on Vertex AI
 ## Challenger/Champion ML Workflow with NHITS and GRU Models
-This repository contains a complete machine learning pipeline for time series forecasting using NHITS and GRU models, deployed on Google Cloud Vertex AI.
-The pipeline is built with Kubeflow Pipelines (KFP) and leverages GPU resources for efficient model training.
+This repo includes end to end pipelines for time series forecasting on Vertex AI.
+The pipeline trains 2 models, to compete against eachother on the same dataset.
+The first is a traditional RNN using a stacked and regularlized GRU architecture.
+The second is a state of the art transformer based model called NHITS, which has been shown to outperform many other models on standard benchmarks.
+The pipeline is designed to run on Vertex AI using Kubeflow Pipelines (KFP) and leverages GPU acceleration for model training.

 ## Overview
 The pipeline consists of the following steps: